caveat-dev/caveat-dev.github.io/README.md

 # contributing Pico-8 games

 The current proccess for this is sloppy.
+To update a game, you would need to manually re-add it the repository.
+Nothing is automated.

 ## Step 1:
 Clone this repository.
 You will need to edit games.md as well as add the HTML and CSS files for your game.